ironsheep/P2-vscode-extensions/TASKS-User.md

 The PNut compiler/debug tool does not have a standard install location.
 So we will likely have many locations amongst all of us P2 users.
 To normalize this you [added a new PATH element](https://github.com/ironsheep/P2-vscode-extensions/blob/main/TASKS.md#os-windows) in your windows settings app. to point to the PNUt directory when you installed PNut.
 These tasks now just expect to be able to reference the batch file by name and it will run.

-### Add custom tasks for compileP2, compileTopP2, downloadP2, and flashP2
+### Add top-level file identification for build tasks

 In your project folder create a directory named ".vscode" (if it's not already there.)